 5. LA Bratislava: SDG 4 & 8

-From 13th to 17th of May 2019 (27th to 31th of May 2019) Pontis Foundation will host the fifth learning activity in Bratislava, Slovakia.
+From 03th to 07th of June 2019 Pontis Foundation will host the fifth learning activity in Bratislava, Slovakia.
 Methodology of this learning activity will consist of lectures, presentations, discussion and interactive workshops.
 During those five days, project partners and the representatives of companies and decision makers (in a live manner and via Skype) from each project partner country will educate each other and share practices when it comes to measuring social impact of companies regarding the SDGs as well as measuring the integration of socially-oriented SDGs in their business models that builds upon the UN guidelines.
 Social Sustainable Development Goals of each learning activity are chosen on the basis of their complementarity, as well as according to the knowledge and the expertise of the project partner responsible for the topic.
 The participants of this learning activity, as others, will be employees and project managers of each project partner organizations.
 Employees and project managers of each project partner organization have required knowledge, expertise and skills in sustainability in order to participate and conduct each learning activity, as well as assure the overall success of the project.

 During five days of the fourth learning activity, following project partners will present the following SDGs: